nenuadrian/bsc-dissertation-c-java-native-interface-agent-stack-trace-heap-capture/README.md

    Compile the JNI agent and generate the library files.

 2. **Running with Java**:
-   Incorporate the resulting library files using the `-agentpath` flag in the Java command.
+   Incorporate the resulting library files using the Java command's `-agentpath` flag.

 ## Scala Spray Server Integration
 This agent interfaces with a basic Scala Spray server to record captured values in MongoDB.